dcramer/taskmaster/README.rst

 Imagine you have 1 billion tasks, each weighing in at 5k.
 Thats, uncompressed, at minimum 4 terabytes of storage required just to keep that around, and gains you very little.

-Taskmaster on the other hand is designed to take an resumable iterator, and only pull in a maximum number of jobs at a time (using standard Python Queue's).
+Taskmaster on the other hand is designed to take a resumable iterator, and only pull in a maximum number of jobs at a time (using standard Python Queue's).
 This ensures a consistent memory pattern that can scale linearly.

 Usage